-How to Successfully Process PDF Files
+How to Process PDF Files

 How to optimise the value of your content when uploading PDF files into your Knowledge Graph Workflow.